mfkl/mfkl.github.io/_posts/2021-04-20-Introducing-libvlcsharp-commercial-licensing.markdown

 [I have written before](https://mfkl.github.io/2020/10/25/OSS-sutainability.html) on the topic of open-source sustainability.
 This is a subject I find personally very interesting and solutions to these problems can prove tricky.

 Donations just do not work.

 And for developer tools, another approach seems particularly fitting: **Dual licensing**.

 # Dual licensing

-LibVLCSharp packages (and LibVLC) will remain licensed under the LGPL2.1 license.
-However, a new Commercial License is now available for commercial .NET users.
+LibVLCSharp packages (and LibVLC) will remain licensed under the _LGPL2.1 license_.
+However, an additional _Commercial License_ is now available for commercial .NET users.

 This is very much like the approach our friends at [Six Labors](https://sixlabors.com/pricing/), makers of [ImageSharp](https://github.com/SixLabors/ImageSharp)<sup>1</sup>, have chosen, and I believe it strikes a good balance between keeping an open and accessible license for individual developers, and inviting companies who critically rely on open-source projects to contribute financially.